Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Pairs and Layers EOD Results and Todays work:
  - Ólafur and Leonard
+   - This group was focusing on finishing the tables on the pretty tables (menus)
  - Iðunn and Pedro
+    this group was focusing on the UI and trying to make it look better aestetically.
  - Máni and Grímur
+   - this group was focusing on commenting our code and doc string our code.

 Work done:
  - the goal of today is to work on our todo list here below because there are some things that need to be done.